 A pCR can give some information about prognosis, but it doesn’t usually change your treatment plan.

 Although a pCR is encouraging, it doesn’t mean the cancer will never return.
 And, many people who don't have a pCR will still do very well.

 pCR rates after neoadjuvant chemotherapy are highest among women with tumors that are :

 However, neoadjuvant chemotherapy can be effective in treating tumors of any grade and hormone receptor status.

 Learn more about tumor grade.

-Learn more about HER2/neu status and prognosis.
+Learn more about hormone receptor status and HER2 status.

-Although the exact treatment for breast cancer varies from person to person, guidelines help ensure quality care.
-These guidelines are based on the latest research and the consensus of experts.
-The National Comprehensive Care Network (NCCN) and American Society of Clinical Oncology (ASCO) are two respected organizations that regularly update and post their guidelines online.
-The National Cancer Institute (NCI) also has overviews of treatment options.
+Although the exact treatment for breast cancer varies from person to person, guidelines help ensure high-quality care.
+These guidelines are based on the latest research and agreement among experts.

 Interactive Treatment Navigation Tool

 1-877 GO KOMEN(1-877-465-6636)